 Nested Rounding Functions: There may be occasions where you need to round a number multiple times.
 For instance, first to the nearest tenth and then to the nearest half.
 You can nest rounding functions to achieve this effect:

-By mastering these advanced techniques for rounding to multiple constraints, you will be prepared to tackle sophisticated data processing tasks, ensuring results are calculated consistently and accurately according to the defined business rules.
+By mastering these advanced techniques for rounding to multiple constraints, you will be prepared to tackle sophisticated data processing tasks, making sure results are calculated consistently and accurately according to the defined business rules.

 Tips for Working with Negative Numbers and Special Formats